Listen to an audio file of this tool.

 - If your child decides to forego dessert because they’re too full, recognize their good decision.
 They’re listening to their body cues.

 - Build celebrations into your routine.
 Children love to explore new places and experiences.
 They also have a curiosity for nature.
-Instead of rewarding with treats, consider their interests.
+Include hugs as ways to appreciate one another.

 Connect with other Montana parents about underage drinking and drugs at LetsFaceItMt.com.